xsyetopz/enjoyable/README.md

 # Enioyable

-Enjoyable is an application for macOS which allows you to use controller inputs like a mouse or keyboard.
+Enjoyable is application for macOS which allows you to use controller inputs like mouse or keyboard.

-If you've ever played a video game which only supports mouse and keyboard input but you want to use a joystick or gamepad, then Enjoyable will help you do that.
+If you've ever played video game which only supports mouse and keyboard input but you want to use joystick or gamepad, then Enjoyable will help you do that.

 ## Enjoyable supports